pcapriotti/optparse-applicative/README.md

 Options with an argument such as `target` are referred to as *regular options*, and are very common.
-Another type of option is a *flag*, the simplest of which is a Boolean *switch*, for example:
+Another type of option is a *flag*, the simplest of which is a Boolean *switch*.
+Example:

 ```haskell
 quiet :: Parser Bool